 You might be able to pick up a used model now.
 It's ideal if you're still unsure whether you'll like a smartwatch.
 It'll quickly become outdated though, and will make you wonder why you didn't just by a Series 4 in the first place.

-How to chose the best Apple Watch for you
+How to choose the best Apple Watch for you

-Aesthetically, the Series 6 and 5 are considered to be better looking.
-They have a 30% larger screen and are thinner, with more metallic color options, a louder speaker, a ceramic backplate that’s meant to boost reception and the new digital crown with haptic feedback, which is used to navigate the watch's features.
+Aesthetically, Series 7, Series 6 and 5 are considered to be better looking.
+They have larger screens and are thinner, with more metallic colour options, a louder speaker, a ceramic backplate that’s meant to boost reception and the new digital crown with haptic feedback, which is used to navigate the watch's features.

 One other big difference is what's inside the watches.
-The Series 6 one has an S6 64-bit dual-core processor and is massively faster than the S3 processor in the Series 3 Apple Watch.
-It also comes with a second-generation optical heart sensor, an electrical heart sensor and blood oxygen monitor, allowing it to do a whole lot more health monitoring including ECG tests.
+The Series 6 and 7 have an S6 64-bit dual-core processor and S7 processor respectively, they're massively faster than the S3 processor in the Series 3 Apple Watch.
+They also come with second-generation optical heart sensors, an electrical heart sensor and a blood oxygen monitor, allowing it to do a whole lot more health monitoring including ECG tests.

 However, there are lots of similarities too, which are worth considering if you are not hell-bent on having the latest model and are looking for extra value for money.

-Once you’ve chosen between the two available models (Series 1 and 2 have been discontinued) you’ll need to consider which size of watch face you prefer (there are two choices) and whether you want it to have the ability to make calls via your phone network, as cellular connectivity comes at a price.
+Once you’ve chosen between the available models you’ll need to consider which size of Apple Watch you prefer (there are two choices) and whether you want it to have the ability to make calls via your phone network, as cellular connectivity comes at a price.

-The standard GPS Watches are cheaper (although not as cheap as the best cheap smartwatches), while the cellular equivalents are $100 more expensive in all cases.
+The standard GPS Apple Watches are cheaper (although not as cheap as the best cheap smartwatches), while the cellular equivalents are £100 more expensive in all cases.
 So just what do you get for the money?
-The cool ability to make phone calls from your watch, thanks to an electronic SIM card inside the GPS + Cellular models.
+The ability to make phone calls from your watch, thanks to an electronic SIM card inside the GPS + Cellular models.

 As well as the higher price of the watch itself, you'll incur extra running costs for data usage and network fees, so it’s worthwhile thinking about whether you really want this feature.

 Last but not least, you’ll want your watch to look good, and there are a lot of decisions to make.
-The watch’s body comes in aluminum, which is the cheapest option, or stainless steel, with lots of colors and materials to choose from for straps.
-The most expensive options are made from titanium, There are even offerings from Nike and luxury fashion house Hermès.
+The watch’s body comes in aluminium, which is the cheapest option, or stainless steel, with lots of colours and materials to choose from for straps.
+The most expensive options are made from titanium and there are even offerings from Nike and luxury fashion house Hermès.
 Read our guide to the best Apple Watch case material.